Reducing the chances of payment fraud at your business

 - Shops right after the store opens or just before it closes.

-While any one of these behaviors could be entirely legitimate, if you witness a customer exhibiting several of these actions, be weary.
+While any one of these behaviors could be entirely legitimate, if you witness a customer exhibiting several of these actions, be weary: they could pose a risk of making a fraudulent purchase.

 Physical credit card characteristics